 The dairy downturn has now gone from family farm to corporate headquarters.
-When Dean Foods, the largest milk processor in the United States, filed for bankruptcy in November 2019, the entire business community took special note.
-And when Borden Dairy followed in January 2020 with its own bankruptcy filing, we all began asking “what happened?”
-Let’s see how Dean Foods and Borden Dairy can teach valuable lessons to the food sector, as well as learning the effects of our growing consumer trends and those of the industry at large.
+The Dean Foods and Borden Dairy bankruptcy filings can teach valuable lessons to the food sector, our growing consumer trends and the industry at large.

 What brought Dean Foods and Borden, two of the most familiar and respected names in the American food sector, to bankruptcy?
 Was it the dramatically changing dairy industry?
 Changing consumer demands?
 Maybe the increased competition?
 Was it bad business decisions?
 Possibly a combination of all those reasons, and more.

 As two of the oldest and most well-known names in the dairy sector, both Dean Foods and the Borden Company have long and distinguished histories.
 Both also face the enormous business challenges created by a dramatically changing dairy landscape.

 About Dean Foods

 Dean Foods was founded in 1925 by Samuel E. Dean, Sr., who guided the growth and development of a basic milk processing operation into something much bigger and more far-reaching.
 Over time, Dean Foods moved to bottling its own brands, invested in research and product development, and alternative products, such as dry milk powder and coffee creamers, juice, teas, and other food offerings.

 A long-term growth strategy through development of nutritious and tasty beverages and foods made Dean Foods one of the most recognized and respected names in the food and beverage industry.